Skip to content

 #2.
 Disable VPN Services

 VPNs can interfere with Max’s content delivery servers and trigger crashes or playback errors.
+Max’s help center confirms that VPN usage can cause authentication failures and playback errors.
 If you’re running a VPN on your streaming device or router:

 1. Disconnect from the VPN